 Neemrana Fort-Palace is more amazing than its photographs can describe!
 There are medieval, rustic parts ideal for outdoor garden settings, making it a great destination wedding in India, just as the interiors are ideal for a palatial royal wedding.

 Neemrana’s first royal wedding was a London-Singapore affair in 1992, with guests in a chartered plane.
-A chapel was created with a thousand candles.
-White and orange Oriental lillies hung from baskets in the central court.
-A black tie dinner followed – not stiff upper-lipped, but with laughter and champagne.
+A chapel was illuminated with a thousand candles.
+White and orange Oriental lilies hung from baskets in the central court.
+A black-tie dinner followed – not stiff, upper-lipped, but with laughter and champagne.

 The second was a Punjabi royal wedding, held in this fort, with much festivity, drums, dancing, strings of marigolds and showers of rose petals.
-The 15th century Fort-Palace adapted well to both the royal weddings.
-Neemrana has also married many Indians to Westerners, making it a preferred alternative to a destination wedding in Jaipur and much closer too,being half -way to Jaipur !
+The 15th Century Fort-Palace, our heritage hotel in Jaipur, adapted well to both the royal weddings.
+Neemrana has also married many Indians to Westerners, making it a preferred alternative to a destination wedding in Jaipur and much closer too, being halfway to Jaipur !
 Rudyard Kipling’s ballad ‘Oh, East is East and West is West and never the twain shall meet’ seems to ring untrue: the twain do indeed meet and ‘mate’!

 Now with a Roman amphitheatre which seats some 200 people, hanging gardens, as well as Uncha Bagh and varied other locations for the day and night functions, this venue is a apt for all those looking to have or host a destination wedding in India but minus the city noise.
 Neemrana is the favourite venue for extravagant royal weddings within the National Capital Region of Delhi.
 It’s hard to find a match for such magic.

-Neemrana 'non-hotels' also offer some of India's oldest fort palace hotels which have been restored and revitalized to offer all modern facilities.
-Hill Fort – Kesroli and its rooftop gardens overlook mustard fields which change their hues with the seasons.
-Its wide pool deck is truly memorable where open to-sky, starlit weddings take place.
+Neemrana 'non-hotels' also offer some of India's oldest fort palace hotels in India which have been restored and revitalized to offer all modern facilities.
+Hill Fort – Kesroli and its rooftop gardens overlook mustard fields that change their hues with the seasons.
+Its wide pool deck is truly memorable where open-to-sky, starlit weddings take place.

-If you seek an even more exotic royal wedding , there is The Baradari Palace in Patiala.
+If you seek an even more exotic royal wedding, there is The Baradari Palace in Patiala, a heritage hotel in Patiala.
 A destination wedding in India there makes a lot of sense with unique shopping experiences by the Qila Mubarak bazaars.